SCIENCE, TECHNOLOGY, ENGINEERING & MATHEMATICS

 well as dedicated community service and personal growth.

-NCWWA STEM BURSARY 2019
+NCWWA STEM BURSARY

 The Bursary is available to a female student studying a STEM course in Western Australia at

-PADDY FIRSTENBERG MEMORIAL AWARD 2018
+PADDY FIRSTENBERG MEMORIAL AWARD 2019

 The Paddy Firstenberg applications were asked to address the selection criteria of